pmoulton/my-setup/README.md

 **Install the patched monaco powerline font**

-Download from [here](https://gist.github.com/baopham/1838072) and choose the font in iTerm2.
+Find it in the repo and choose the font in iTerm2.

 **Install a color scheme**
 Install the Aphelion-Solarized.itermcolors from the repo.